edward-prosser/corda-docs/content/en/docs/cdl/smart-contract-view/corda-smart-contracts.md

 # Corda Smart Contracts

-First things first, 'Smart Contract' is a term that is often used in the distributed ledger/ blockchain space but not often used in the context of discussing Corda.
-Corda has the building blocks of other blockchains' Smart Contracts but they are chopped up and split into different parts:
+'Smart Contract' is a term that is often used in the distributed ledger/ blockchain space but not often used in the context of discussing Corda.
+Corda has the building blocks of other blockchains' Smart Contracts, but they are chopped up and split into different parts:

-- The data of a Smart Contract is stored in the ContractStates on ledger.
+* The data of a Smart Contract is stored in the ContractStates on ledger.
-- The functions or things you can do to that data are defined in the Contract.
+* The functions or things you can do to that data are defined in the Contract.
-- The way which those functions are enacted is via building new transactions in the Flows which uses the states and conform to the Corda Contracts.
+* The way which those functions are enacted is via building new transactions in the Flows which uses the states and conform to the Corda Contracts.

-So its all there, but not in a neat encapsulated package.
-Which is a good thing because this approach actually leads to a great deal of flexibility.
-For example, the Flows are not just limited to enacting a transition on the Ledger, they are a powerful messaging framework which allows you to send anything you like to counterparties with confidence.
+So it's all there, but not in a neat encapsulated package.
+This is an intended benefit because this approach leads to a great deal of flexibility.
+For example, the flows are not limited to enacting a transition on the Ledger, they are a powerful messaging framework which allows you to confidently send anything you like to counterparties.

-For the purposes of CDL we are going to define a Corda Smart Contract as the combination of one or more types of ContractState which are constrained by a Corda Contract.
-We'll leave the Flows out of it as we are agnostic as to how the transactions get built up: we will only concern ourselves with the validity of the final transaction.
+For the purposes of CDL you will see how to define a Corda Smart Contract as the combination of one or more types of `ContractState` which are constrained by a Corda Contract.
+The flows are not included in this process as you can be agnostic as to how the transactions get built up: you only need to concern yourself with the validity of the final transaction.

-So our Smart Contracts are basically a combination of data (ContractStates) and what we're allowed to do with it (Contracts).
+So, Corda smart contracts are basically a combination of data (ContractStates) and what a party is permitted to do with it (Contracts).

-When we draw a Smart contract view diagram we will always specify the ContractState(s) and the contract which will implement the behaviour we are articulating.
+As you follow these examples, when drawing a Smart contract view diagram, you will always specify the ContractState(s) and the contract which will implement the behaviour we are articulating.